Practice AreasLitigation, Intellectual Property, General Business, Mergers and Acquisitions, Employment Law, Sports Law

 Keith first practiced for four years with Baker Botts in Houston, handling intellectual property, employment, antitrust, and general commercial litigation.
 Subsequently, he was a patent litigator at Slusser, Wilson & Partridge, a premier patent litigation boutique in Houston.
 Most recently, he practiced intellectual property litigation, IP due diligence, and patent portfolio management at Patterson & Sheridan, LLP, as well as handling federal and state trademark applications and federal copyright registrations.

 Keith earned his Bachelor of Arts degree in Economics and Sociology, cum laude, from Rice University in 1992.
 He attended the UCLA School of Law and was a member of the UCLA Law Review, Co-Editor-in-Chief of the UCLA Entertainment Law Review, and a member of the Order of the Coif.
 After Law School, he was a Law Clerk for the Hon.
 Charles E. Wiggins of the United States Court of Appeals for the Ninth Circuit.

-- Houston Intellectual Property Law Association, Board Member
+- Houston Intellectual Property Law Association, Former Board Member

 - "Intellectual Property Issues for Professional Athletes and Entertainers," Houston Bar Association Entertainment and Sports Law Section CLE Seminar (April 2012)

 - "Proving Joint Infringement and Claim Drafting to Avoid the Issue" Houston Intellectual Property Law Association 27th Annual Institute on Intellectual Property Law (October 2011)

 - "Divided Patent Infringement: Protecting IP Rights: Strategies for Drafting and Prosecuting Claims and Allocating Liability," Strafford Publications Legal Webinar (February 2011)